-If a citrus tree is not in the ground but in a pot, then there should be no problem with root rot, as pots have drainage holes, unless… the pot is sitting in a tray of water!!!
+If a citrus tree is not in the ground, but in a pot or container, then there should be no problem with root rot, as pots have drainage holes, unless… the pot is sitting in a tray of water!!!

 Sugar cane (Saccharum officinarum) plant growing in a pot sitting in a tray which retains water, because sugar cane is a one of the thirstiest crops on the planet, do not do the same with a citrus tree in a pot or the roots will rot!

 Citrus trees in the ground should be planted in a location that drains well.
 Avoid any spots where water tends to gather or stagnate.
 Sloped areas don’t tend to get waterlogged, but they also don’t soak water very well due to surface runoff.

 When planting in heavy clay soils, improve drainage by mixing compost into the planting hole.
 Use a maximum of 25% compost to 75% soil, as compost can settle and reduce in volume as it breaks down, and putting too much compost in the planting hole can cause the tree to sink lower in the planting hole.